hkpeaks/peaks-consolidation/README.md

 - ExpandFile{}
 - CombineFile{} (This command is developed after the publishing of the pre-release version 23.05.18)

-### Peaks Databending
+### Peaks Query
-Databending is an add-on module that supports the manipulation of your data using different calculation rules.
+Query is an add-on module that supports the manipulation of your data using different calculation rules.
 Currently, this module offers the following commands:-

 - Distinct{}
 - GroupBy{}